An electronic origin of charge order in infinite-layer nickelates

-Lately, a charge order (CO) with broken translational symmetry has been reported independently by three experimental groups in the parent compounds of nickelate superconductors ~\cite{Rossi-Lee-2112.02484,Kriger-Preziosi-2112.03341,Tam-Zhou-2112.04440}.
-Upon hole doping, the CO onset temperature is gradually reduced and extrapolated into the superconducting dome.
+Recently a charge order (CO) with broken translational symmetry has been reported independently by three experimental groups in the parent compounds of nickelate superconductors ~\cite{Rossi-Lee-2112.02484,Kriger-Preziosi-2112.03341,Tam-Zhou-2112.04440}.
 This raises a question concerning the CO origin and its competition with other phases.
-CO in cuprates is well-known and has been intensively studied~\cite{Comin-Damascelli-2016,Tranquada2020}.
-Despite the seeming similarity, the CO in nickelates has three major differences~\cite{Rossi-Lee-2112.02484,Kriger-Preziosi-2112.03341,Tam-Zhou-2112.04440}.
+CO in cuprates is well-known and has been intensively studied~\cite{Comin-ARCMP-2016,Tranquada2020}.
+Despite the seeming similarity, the CO in nickelates has a few important differences~\cite{Rossi-Lee-2112.02484,Kriger-Preziosi-2112.03341,Tam-Zhou-2112.04440}.
 First, it already exists and has the highest onset temperature in undoped compounds.
-Second, unlike cuprates where doped holes reside on the oxygen atoms, they are mainly introduced into Ni $d_{x^2-y^2}$ orbitals, as supported by the experiments~\cite{Goodge2021,Rossi-prb2021}.
-Third, it has an ordering wave vector $\mathbf{q}_{\text{CO}}\simeq \left(\frac{1}{3}, 0, 0\right)$, while in cuprates a short-range checkerboard pattern with a wavelength around $4a_0$ ($a_0$ is the lattice constant) is most pronounced near $\frac{1}{8}$ hole doping~\cite{Tranquada-prb2011} and can be explained by the doped one-band Hubbard model or $t$-$J$ model~\cite{White-Scalapino-prl1998}.
-Hence, these differences may imply a different mechanism of the CO in nickelates, which is most probably associated with the multi-band nature of the parent compounds~\cite{ZhangYangZhang-prb2020,Yang-Zhang2022,Wang-Zhang-Yang-Zhang,Hanghui-2020,Lechermann2020, Kang-2021, Hu-2019, Werner-2020,Zhang-2020,Wan-2021, Adhikary-2020}.
+Second, unlike cuprates where doped holes reside on oxygen atoms, holes are mainly introduced into Ni-$d$ orbitals, as supported by the experiments~\cite{Goodge2021,Rossi-prb2021}.
+Finally and most importantly, it has an ordering wavevector $\mathbf{q}\simeq \left(\frac{1}{3}, 0, 0\right)$ , compatible with a commersurate modulation with period $3a_0$ ($a_0$ is the lattice constant).
+This stripe pattern has not been observed in cuprates~\cite{Tranquada-prb2011}.
+Hence, these differences may imply a new mechanism for the CO in the nickelates, which is most probably associated with the multi-band nature of the parent compounds~\cite{Hepting-NatureMater2020,ZhangYangZhang-prb2020,Yang-Zhang2022,Wang-Zhang-Yang-Zhang,Hanghui-2020,Lechermann2020, Kang-2021, Hu-2019, Werner-2020,Zhang-2020,Wan-2021, Adhikary-2020}.